sleiner/pizmidi/README.md

 -   Middy Morphy: sends nothing, UI looks very weird
 -   midiLooper: Does not play back anything
+-   midiMonitor:
+    -   serious performance problems when receiving a large amount of data in short time
+    -   text of checkboxes is truncated

 ## How to build